pwyf/aid-transparency-tracker/iatidataquality/docs/donor_guide.md

 Surveys have been completed using information relating to the country that received the largest amount of aid by value from your organisation.
 OECD DAC 2011 CRS data has been used for determining the largest recipient.
 If this information was not available in the CRS, then the largest recipient was determined using the latest annual report for the organisation or related organisation/ministry.
 For activity level questions, five activities have been selected at random in that country to establish that the information is consistently published.
 Please confirm if the responses are representative as a whole.

 Please note that we are only looking at aid information which is:

-* Current: For the purposes of the Index, "current" is defined as published within the 12 months immediately prior to the data collection period (1 April-30 June 2013), so information published on 1 April 2012 or later and that relates to that period is accepted as
+* **Current**: For the purposes of the Index, "current" is defined as published within the 12 months immediately prior to the data collection period (1 April-30 June 2013), so information published on 1 April 2012 or later and that relates to that period is accepted as